Skip to Content

 1. Brand

 2. Typography — leave at preset default unless your brand needs a specific font.
 The font_picker uses Shopify’s font library.
-Both fonts are loaded via font_url and respect font_modify for weight / italic derivation.
+Both fonts are emitted via the font_face filter and respect font_modify for weight / italic derivation.

 3. Colors — if you switched to a preset and like the palette, leave it.
 Otherwise, override the four foreground / background pairs.
-Mercer enforces a minimum AA contrast at compile time; the Editor warns you if you pair two colors that don’t pass.
+Mercer is designed around AA-oriented contrast targets; review custom color pairs before publishing.

-5. Cart — choose between Drawer and Page behavior.
+5. Cart — choose between Drawer (mobile-first, default) and Cart page behavior.
 Drawer slides in from the right; page is a full /cart route.

 Step 4 — Set up your home page